Skip to main content

 • High-titer CCP from a vaccinated donor who recently recovered from COVID-19 likely caused by a SARS-CoV-2 variant similar to the variant causing the patient’s illness

 Clinicians should be aware that the drug-drug interaction potential of ritonavir may change based on the duration of treatment.
-Even though cytochrome P450 (CYP) 3A4 inhibition by ritonavir is the primary concern when a 5-day course of ritonavir is used, clinicians should take into account that induction properties may become clinically relevant when ritonavir is used for 10 days or longer.79
+Although the primary concern with the use of a 5-day course of ritonavir is cytochrome P450 (CYP) 3A4 inhibition, the induction properties of ritonavir may become clinically relevant when it is used for ≥10 days.97

-After discontinuing longer courses of ritonavir-boosted nirmatrelvir, drug-drug interactions due to CYP3A4 inhibition largely resolve within 2 to 3 days.80 Drug-drug interactions that are caused by induction (e.g., CYP2C9, CYP2C19, uridine diphosphate-glucuronyltransferase) resolve gradually and variably.
+After longer courses of ritonavir-boosted nirmatrelvir are discontinued, drug-drug interactions caused by CYP3A4 inhibition are expected to resolve within 2 to 3 days.98 Drug-drug interactions that are caused by induction (e.g., CYP2C9, CYP2C19, uridine diphosphate-glucuronyltransferase) resolve gradually and variably.

 Considerations in Pregnant and Lactating People

-Multiple studies have found that pregnant individuals have an increased risk of severe COVID-19 compared to age-matched controls, with increased rates of ICU admission, mechanical ventilation, extracorporeal membrane oxygenation, and death.81-83 Although hormonally mediated immunomodulation occurs during pregnancy, pregnancy is not a state of systemic immunosuppression.
+Multiple studies have found that pregnant individuals have an increased risk of severe COVID-19 compared to age-matched controls, with increased rates of intensive care unit admission, mechanical ventilation, extracorporeal membrane oxygenation, and death.99-101 Although hormonally mediated immunomodulation occurs during pregnancy, pregnancy is not a state of systemic immunosuppression.
 Changes in the immune response to certain infectious pathogens during pregnancy may increase the severity of respiratory illness in pregnant individuals.
-Physiologic changes, such as reduced pulmonary residual capacity, may also contribute to respiratory disease severity.84-87 Pregnant people who have underlying immunocompromising conditions or are receiving immunosuppressive medications likely have an even higher risk of severe disease.
+Physiologic changes, such as reduced pulmonary residual capacity, may also contribute to respiratory disease severity.102-105 Pregnant people who have underlying immunocompromising conditions or are receiving immunosuppressive medications likely have an even higher risk of severe disease.
 This patient group should be prioritized for the prevention and treatment of COVID-19.

 Prevention

-The Panel recommends COVID-19 vaccination as soon as possible for everyone who is eligible according to the CDC’s Advisory Committee on Immunization Practices (ACIP), including pregnant individuals (AI).
-COVID-19 vaccination is strongly recommended for pregnant individuals due to their increased risk for severe disease.88,89 Vaccination is especially important for pregnant people with concomitant risk factors such as underlying immunocompromising conditions (including those who are receiving immunosuppressive medications), as the risk for severe disease is likely additive.82
+The Panel recommends COVID-19 vaccination for everyone who is eligible, including pregnant and lactating individuals, according to the CDC’s Advisory Committee on Immunization Practices (AI).
+COVID-19 vaccination is strongly recommended for pregnant individuals due to their increased risk for severe disease.106,107 Vaccination is especially important for pregnant people with concomitant risk factors such as underlying immunocompromising conditions (including those who are receiving immunosuppressive medications), as the risk for severe disease is likely additive.100

 Treatment